neil-gallagher/directed-spectrum/README.md

 * `f_res` : float, optional
         Frequency resolution of the calculated spectrum.
 For example, if set to 1, then the directed spectrum will be calculated for integer frequency values.
-If set to 'None' (the default), then the frequency resolution will be fs/nperseg.
+If set to 'None' (default), then the frequency resolution will be f_samp/nperseg if estimator is 'Wilson' or f_samp/X.shape[0] if 'AR'.
 * `return_onesided` : bool, optional
         If True, return a one-sided spectrum.
 If False return a two-sided spectrum.
 Must be False if the input timeseries is